buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Enhanced Healing Potion**.
 This generic healing potion allows you to recover 3d8+3 Hit Points.

->>> As much as I am personally against the purchase of magic items by characters, Healing Potions should be available.
+>>> **Healing Potion**: As much as I am personally against the purchase of magic items by characters, Healing Potions should be available.

 **Rations**.
 Rations consist of dry food suitable for long journeys, including jerky, dried fruit, hardtack, and nuts.